 Though all the above-mentionedhost genetic factors associated with significant ORs suggest an important role of single nucleotide polymorphisms (SNPs) in determining infection risk, a key question remaining is how these markers could be utilized in these clinical settings.
 Several points are worth considering.
 First, frequencies of these polymorphisms in the population are relatively low (around 10%) limiting their efficacy as a predictor.
 Second, ethnic and geographic differences in these functional polymorphisms exist.
 For example, occurrence of the NOD2 risk alleles is highest in central Europe, but is absent from certain non-Caucasian populations, thus preventing their universal application[53].
 One of the studies[39] showed that the combination of the markers (simultaneous presence of both genetic variants, TLR2 GT microsatellite polymorphism and NOD2 risk variant) specifically improved identification of patients with a high risk for SBP (OR = 11.3, P 0.001).
 ORs of single clinical factors or laboratory markers were indeed inferior to ORs obtained using SNPs related to host immunity.
 In contrast, disease severity determined by a more complex way using Child-Pugh score was superior to single SNP for prediction of the infections, mainly in patients with advanced disease.
 However, this aspect was rarely examined in the above-mentioned studies.
 In one of our studies[49], the presence of the advanced disease (Child C) was associated with the highest risk of infection (HR = 4.43, P 0.001) and at least double than the risk value of any other clinical or laboratory marker in a multivariate Cox regression model.
 The occurrence of Child C disease stage was 29% in this population.
-There is no data regarding added value of using host genetic risk factors to assess infectious risk in combination with Child Pugh stages.
+There is no data regarding added value of using host genetic risk factors to assess infectious risk in combination with Child-Pugh stages.
 In earlier stage of the disease, combination of clinical score with genetic markers more likely enhances the risk assessment of the infections than in advanced stage of the disease.
 This approach could help to optimize patient care by identifying a high-risk population in which prophylactic antibiotic treatment might be able to prevent SBP and other systemic infections and therefore mitigate the acute and chronic progression of the disease and prolong survival.

 Functional genetic variations of PRRs associated with stronger pro-inflammatory response however, might pave the way to progression from the chronic inflammatory state to the definite break down of the liver tissue thus resulting in the development of cirrhosis.
 Support for this concept comes from the study of Brun et al[13].
 The authors reported enhanced progression of fatty liver disease according to -159C/T promoter polymorphism in the CD14 gene.
 This polymorphism was proved to influence the transcriptional activity determining the expression level of CD14.
 Subjects carrying the TT genotype are those that have the most prominent elevation in CD14[54] and TNF-[13] levels.
 As previously mentioned, several hepatic cell populations involved in liver damage and fibrogenesis can directly respond to LPS.
 Thus increased CD14 expression in patients carrying the TT genotype might enhance the sensitivity to intestinal LPS and so augment the pro-inflammatory responses and the disease progression in obese subjects.
 Accordingly, TT genotype distribution was significantly higher in non-alcoholic steatohepatitis (NASH) patients than in control subjects or non-alcoholic fatty liver disease (NAFLD) patients[13].
 In patients with chronic hepatitis C infection, the-399T/I TLR4 polymorphism was one of seven SNPs that may predict the risk of cirrhosis (for CC genotype: OR = 3.11, P < 0.001) supposedly related to its functional impact on the LPS-induced cytokine response[55].